RiskMap: A Unified Driving Context Representation for Autonomous Motion Planning in Urban Driving Environment: Methodology

 \subsection{Driving Context Encoding}

-Similar to Vectornet \cite{vectornet}, a graph neural network is implemented to encode vectorized context information for the prediction module.
-Both $T$ time step ego-vehicle history $h_e \in \mathbb{R}^{T\times 5}$ and $N_a$ surrounding vehicles $h_a \in \mathbb{R}^{N_a \times T \times 6}$ features are concatenated together and embedded by Gated Recurrent Unit(GRU) to encode the time dimension information.
-Then the features extracted in 192-dimensional space are processed by a multi-layer perception(MLP).
-Map elements like piece-wise lanes and crosswalks poly-line are initially directly encoded by MLP.
-All the 192-dimensional encoded features are concatenated in the first dimension and aggregated by a global multi-head attention network(GAT) to get the vehicle-to-vehicle and vehicle-to-context relationships.
+Similar to Vectornet~\cite{vectornet}, a graph neural network is implemented to encode vectorized context information for the prediction module.
+Both $T$ time step ego-vehicle history $h_e \in \mathbb{R}^{T\times 5}$ and $N_a$ surrounding vehicles $h_a \in \mathbb{R}^{N_a \times T \times 6}$ features are concatenated together and embedded by Gated Recurrent Unit~(GRU) to encode the time dimension information.
+Then the features extracted in 192-dimensional space are processed by a Multi-Layer Perception~(MLP).
+Map elements like piecewise lanes and crosswalk polyline are initially directly encoded by the MLP.
+All 192-dimensional encoded features are concatenated in the first dimension and aggregated by a Global multi-head ATtention network~(GAT) to get the vehicle-to-vehicle and vehicle-to-context relationships.